Pipeline and Hazardous Materials Safety Administration (PHMSA); DOT.

-TET's special permit renewal request and existing special permit with conditions are available for review and public comment in the Docket No. PHMSA-RSPA-2003-15122.
-PHMSA invites interested persons to review and submit comments on the special permit renewal request in the docket.
-Please include any comments on potential safety and environmental impacts that may result if the special permit renewal is granted.
+The special permit request, proposed special permit with conditions, and Draft Environmental Assessment (DEA) for the TETLP pipelines are available for review and public comment in Docket No. PHMSA-2020-0043.
+We invite interested persons to review and submit comments on the special permit request and DEA in the docket.
+Please include any comments on potential safety and environmental impacts that may result if the special permit is granted.
 Comments may include relevant data.

-Before issuing a decision on the special permit renewal request, PHMSA will evaluate all comments received on or before the comment closing date.
+Before issuing a decision on the special permit request, PHMSA will evaluate all comments received on or before the comment closing date.
 Comments received after the closing date will be evaluated, if it is possible to do so without incurring additional expense or delay.
-PHMSA will consider each relevant comment it receives in making its decision to grant or deny this special permit renewal request.
+PHMSA will consider each relevant comment we receive in making our decision to grant or deny this request.

 End Supplemental Information